oliveira-d/javazcrypt/README.md

 Options:

-  -k <keyfile_path>	          use key file with the password to encrypt the file
+  -k <keyfile_path>	              Use a key file, additionally to a password, to encrypt the file.

-  --create <file_path>	          create new file

-  -d,--decrypt                    decrypt file

-  -e,--encrypt                    encrypt file
+  --create <file_path>	          Create new password database. --create is not needed anymore, as javazcrypt will try to create a password database if the specified file cannot be found.

+  -d, --decrypt                   Decrypt file.

+  -e, --encrypt                   Encrypt file.

-  -o <output_file>                specify output file when encrypting or decrypting. if no output file is specified file will be edited in place
+  -o <output_file>                Specify output file when encrypting or decrypting.
+If no output file is specified file will be edited in place

 If neither decryption or encryption operation is specified, javazcrypt will try to open or create a password database.

+Examples:

+javar -jar javazcrypt.jar myPasswordDatabase

+java -jar javazcrypt.jar -k keyFile myPasswordDatabase

+java -jar javazcrypt.jar -d myEncryptedFile

+java -jar javazcrypt.jar -e -o encryptedOutputFile myDecryptedFile